saskeli/counters/README.md

 * do less branch predictor poisoning
 * work without kernel hacking

-than competing approaches I've found.
+compared to competing approaches I've found.
 While being easy to use.

 Will currently not deal with overflows at all.
+Make sure that at most $2^{48}$ cycles elapse between the creation of the counters and the last read.

 ## Simple usage